 Lewis’ younger sister, Eva, was also born in Clevedon on 5th January 1886, their address at that time was a large Italianate building on the corner of Albert Road and Victoria Road.
 At some point, the family moved from Clevedon into nearby Clifton in Bristol, purchasing two Boarding Houses in Pembroke Road.
 Charles and Polly’s next child was Herbert, born in Clifton on 12 May 1888, Lewis would have been 4 years old.

-Although we don’t know much about his education, we know Lewis did attend ‘The Merchant Venturer’s School’ in Bristol.
+Although we don’t know much about his education, we know Lewis attended ‘The Merchant Venturer’s School’ in Bristol.
 The Merchant Venturers’ School was founded in 1595 by the Society of Merchant Venturers, which was a development of the 13th century Bristol Guild of Merchants.
-It was fundamental to the town and port/dock administration of Bristol.
+It was fundamental to the city and port/dock administration of Bristol.
 It funded John Cabot’s discovery of Newfoundland in 1497 and was granted a Royal Charter in 1552.
 The Society was active in developing the American colonies, and other trade routes to the new world.
 It was also intimately concerned with the slave trade, but has since become a philanthropic and charitable organisation, improving Bristol and funding projects like The Great Western Railway, amongst many other things.